viafintech/waitforservices/README.md

 Then, during container startup, you can use the `waitforservices` command to wait for all services being ready.

 ## Usage

+Without configuration, it finds all TCP services linked to a Docker container via their [environment variables](http://docs.docker.com/userguide/dockerlinks/#environment-variables) and concurrently and repeatedly tries to open a TCP connection to all of them.

+When all connections are successful, it returns.
+If one or more services aren't ready within 60 seconds, it aborts and exits with status 1.

+`waitforservices` also supports waiting for an HTTP request to `/` to return a response.

     $ ./waitforservice -help
     Usage of ./waitforservices: